 As I walked through the streets of Varanasi, I witnessed, on the one hand, a Hindu fervor, as the devout headed to the temples, but also, on the other, Muslim religiosity, as a peaceful Muslim religious procession made its way through the city.
 In those narrow lanes, the majority Hindus moved to one side, to allow its passage.
 In the dizzying diversity of the city, such scenes of harmony can be seen at any given time or place, and within any community.

 By the banks of the sacred Ganga, Christian communities have also found acceptance.
-Father Yann Vagneux, a priest with the Society of Foreign Missions of Paris (MEP), came to India when he was 21 and has made Varanasi his home for the past six years.
+Father Yann Vagneux, a priest of Paris Foreign Missions Society (MEP), came to India when he was 21 and has made Varanasi his home for the past six years.

 He agrees there are religious and political tensions, but he also gives examples of how communities are trying to bridge the gap.
-Since 1952, three communities of nuns have settled along the banks of the Ganga—a river so sacred that Hindus immerse the final ashes of the physical body, following its cremation.
-It is not only along the banks of this sacred river that Hindus share their religious space, but also right in the heart of their main pilgrimage center, for one of the order’s contemplative communities, Mariammae Ashram (Mary’s home), is situated close to the Vishwanath mandir, which for Hindus is the abode of the lord of the city, Shiva.
+Since 1952, three communities of nuns have settled along the banks of the Ganga – a river so sacred that Hindus immerse the final ashes of the physical body, following its cremation.
+It is not only along the banks of this sacred river that Hindus share their religious space, but also right in the heart of their main pilgrimage center, for one of the order’s contemplative communities.
+Mariamma Ashram (Mary’s home), is situated close to the Vishwanath mandir, which for Hindus is the abode of the lord of the city, Shiva.